Our team

 Tom advises clients in the sports and gambling sectors on commercial contracts and has expertise in advising on gambling regulatory matters.

 Tom qualified at a leading UK firm and during his training spent time on secondment at The Mill (an Oscar winning visual effects company).
-He then moved in-house to Betgenius, a leading sports betting odds/data supplier, before taking a role at a law firm which advises clients in the leisure sector (including sports betting operators and casinos).
+He then moved in-house to Betgenius (now Genius Sports – a leading provider in the sports/ sports betting sector) before taking a role at a law firm which advised clients in the leisure sector (including sports betting operators).

-Tom has advised gambling operators, sports governing bodies, sports clubs and TV production companies and, in 2022, Tom was seconded to LIV Golf.
+Tom has advised gambling operators, sports governing bodies, sports clubs and TV production companies and has been seconded to LIV Golf.

 Oliver Harland